What is the Best Keyword Research Tool For You? [Free & Premium]

 Keywords Everywhere doesn't require you to go to a specific website to do your research.
 That's a nice feature for a keyword research tool, and the keywords they give are great.
 But I wish they gave more results.

-Who it's best for: Keywords Everywhere is best to get keyword ideas while you're already searching.
+Who it's best for: Keywords Everywhere is best to get keyword data and ideas while you're already searching.
 It's an extension on Chrome and Firefox, so there's no reason to not use it while you're already searching.
 I recommend taking the seed keywords you get from here and plugging them into a tool like Answer The Public, KeywordTool.io, or Ubersuggest for more long tails.

 KeywordTool.io lets you find keywords on a ton of different networks.